rossrobino/domco/apps/docs/src/server/content/tutorial.md

 # Tutorial

-The following documentation covers the basics of creating a site and all of the features domco provides in addition to Vite and Hono.
-See the [Vite](https://vitejs.dev/) or [Hono](https://hono.dev) documentation for more information and configuration options.
+The following documentation covers the basics of creating a site and all of the features domco provides in addition to Vite.
+See the [Vite](https://vitejs.dev/) documentation for more information and configuration options.

 ## Create a new project